Improve Performance on Ubuntu 22.04 LTS

 root 44405 42416 0 01:51 pts/1 00:00:00 grep --color=auto www-data

 I had no info why these processes show up suddenly and slow down my server.
-Maybe because I rolled back my VPS from a snapshot.
+I was thinking maybe because I rolled back my VPS from a snapshot.
 Another reason is that it could be due to the MySQL master slave replication process or maybe something related to syncing servers via the Rsync service, which runs every few minutes.
 Also, it might be an attack.
-The only solution I found is to reboot the VPS, which is impractical if this problem keeps persisting every once in a while.
+The only solution I found that time is to reboot the VPS, which is impractical if this problem keeps persisting every once in a while.
 After rebooting, the CPU usage returned to almost zero for most of the time, as you see below.

 To reboot your VPS, run the command.
 But make sure to take a snapshot before rebooting, so in case your server didn’t boot, you can roll back the snapshot.